Periodic Neural Codes and Sound Localization in Barn Owls: Periodic codes

-Proposition \ref{periodicCyclic} told us which $\km$ periodic codes are cyclic, so it is natural to ask which cyclic codes are permutation equivalent to $\km$ periodic codes.
-Some cyclic codes can be made periodic by a permutation of the coordinates as shown in Figure \ref{CyclicPerm}.
+Proposition \ref{periodicCyclic} tells us which $\km$ periodic codes are cyclic, so it is natural to ask which cyclic codes are permutation equivalent to $\km$ periodic codes, meaning that there exists a permutation of the vertices of the cyclic code such that the permuted code is periodic.
+As seen in Figure~\ref{CyclicPerm}, some cyclic codes can be made periodic by applying a permutation of the vertices.
 Comparing the simplicial complexes of a cyclic and periodic code allows us to see they are permutation equivalent when they have the same simplicial complex.
 By matching the vertices in the simplicial complexes, we are able to give a permutation which makes the codes the same.
 In this example, we can apply the permutation (24)(37)(68) to $C_{2,6}(8)$ to obtain $C'$.

 We say that a codeword is \textit{maximal} if it is contained in no other codewords.
 We call a code maximal if it contains only maximal codewords.
 Observe that $C_{k,m}(n)$ is always maximal.

 \begin{proposition} Any two maximal codes are permutation equivalent if and only if they have isomorphic simplicial complexes. \end{proposition}